MauricioRobayo/colombian-holidays/README.md

 // 'Jueves Santo'
 ```

-If the date is ommited, by defaul the function is going to use the current date.
+If the date is omitted, by default the function is going to use the current date.

 ### Get all holidays for a given year